th2-net/th2-common-j/README.md

 ```

 ## Release notes

+### 5.8.0-dev
++ Added `NOT_WILDCARD` filter operation, which filter a field which isn't matched by wildcard expression.

 ### 5.7.2-dev
 + Event builder checks is the book name from attached message match to the event book name